Islam in China (1912–present): 21st century

 During the 21st century, China has moved to significantly increase its repression of Muslims, particularly Uyghurs in Xinjiang.
 In doing so, the Chinese government has outlawed traditional gatherings, with police forces increasingly monitoring Muslim religious ceremonies such as weddings and funerals.
 Authorities have conducted raids on religious classes, suppressed the printing of "unauthorized" religious texts, razed mosques, and forced imams to undergo political indoctrination.
 Uyghurs have been incarcerated for teaching Quranic verses to their children.

 In 2007, China Central Television (CCTV), the People's Republic of China's state-run television station ordered major advertising agencies not to use pig images, cartoons or slogans "to avoid conflicts with ethnic minorities", a reference to China's Muslims.
 In response to the 2015 Charlie Hebdo shooting Chinese state-run media attacked Charlie Hebdo for publishing the cartoons insulting Muhammad, with the state-run Xinhua News Agency advocated limiting freedom of speech, while another state-run newspaper Global Times said the attack was "payback" for what it characterised as Western colonialism and accusing Charlie Hebdo of trying to incite a clash of civilizations.

 In the past, celebrating at religious functions and going on Hajj to Mecca was encouraged by the Chinese government for Uyghur members of the CCP.
 From 1979 to 1989, 350 mosques were built in Turpan.
 Three decades later, the government was building "re-education" camps for interning Muslims without charge in Turpan.
 The Hajj became heavily restricted and required explicit permission from the Islamic Association of China.
+In 2017, the Chinese government officially prohibited Muslims in Xinjiang from naming their babies "Muhammad" among other Islamic names.